Masefield Road, Hartlepool, Cleveland TS25 4JY

 Personal Social Health Education (PSHE) and Citizenship

 We believe effective PSHCE is essential if young people are to make responsible and well informed decisions about their lives and this is reflected in our curriculum and whole school ethos.

 At Rift House, we have a strong focus on children understanding how to look after themselves personally and socially.
 Children take part in a PSHCE lesson each week which supports children with their understanding of emotions and how best to deal with any difficult situations they may face in life.
 Children are asked to discuss and think about how to deal with different situations they may come across in life.
 In Key Stage 2, children take part in essential Sex and Relationship Education where they find out more about how bodies develop and change.

 Furthermore, all themes within Rift House PSHCE Curriculum aim to build pupils’ resilience to radicalisation and promote fundamental British values by:

 N.B.
-For further information regarding the Rift House curriculum visit our section of the website titled 'curriculum by year group' or we welcome you through our school's open door policy.
+For further information regarding the Rift House curriculum visit our section of the website titled 'curriculum by year group' or you can also download our Curriculum Policy found on the policy section of this website - additionally we welcome you to discuss our curriculum through our school's open door policy.